maximus-333/bdf-font-to-c-arr/README.md

 ## Contributing

-Feel free to contribute via a pull request.
+Feel free to contribute via a pull request

 ## License